lwa-project/lwa_sv/doc/adp_icd_draft0.1.md

 shared by all inputs).

-Note that internally, ADP converts the given coefficients into frequency-domain weights to be applied to the complex specta of each input.
+Note that internally, ADP converts the given coefficients into frequency-domain weights to be applied to the complex spectra of each input.

 #### Arguments